ebanx/woocommerce-gateway-ebanx/CONTRIBUTING.md

 	3. Configure it on WordPress Admin Dashboard
 3. Clone this repository to another folder outsite WordPress folder: `git clone https://github.com/ebanx/woocommerce-gateway-ebanx`
 4. Go into that folder: `cd woocommerce-gateway-ebanx`.
 This is going to be your development root folder.
-5. Create a symlink to WordPress plugin folder: `ln -s woocommerce-gateway-ebanx /path/to/wordpress/wp-content/plugins/woocommerce-gateway-ebanx`
+5. Create a symlink from the inner folder to your wordpress plugins folder. ln -s /path/to/working/directory/woocommerce-gateway-ebanx/woocommerce-gateway-ebanx /path/to/wordpress/wp-content/plugins/woocommerce-gateway-ebanx
 6. Let the coding begin!

 ## Have you found a bug?